zalanfulop/zalanfulop/README.md

-- 👋 Hi, I’m @zalanfulop
+- 👋 Hi, I’m @zerge_zazi on Instagram.
+Look at that energy!
 - 👀 I’m interested in Data Engineering and Yoga.
 - 🌱 I’m currently learning how to do a job in IT.
 And learning how to be a yoga instructor.
 - 💞️ I’m looking to collaborate on projects which help people.